amethon/www/_reflections/journal.md

 Dearest Journal,

 Today was a day of great excitement and anticipation as we finalize our preparations for the voyage to the depths of the abyssopelagia.
-I spent the morning in conference with the captain and our esteemed team of scientists, reviewing the final details of the journey and ensuring that all necessary supplies and equipment were in order.
+I spent the morning in conference with the captain and our esteemed scientist, reviewing the final details of the journey and ensuring that all necessary supplies and equipment were in order.

 We also spent some time discussing the research objectives for the voyage, outlining the specific questions and hypotheses that we hope to address as we explore the mysteries of the deep.
 I must confess, my excitement and curiosity are nearly overwhelming as we approach the start of our journey.